How competitive is your Emergency Medicine residency program?

 How do residents commute to their off-service rotations at Westchester Medical Center?

 You can get monthly parking at Metropolitan Hospital Center for only $90/month, at Westchester Medical Center for $25/month, and so a number of our residents choose to either own a car or rent one for the months they are at Westchester.
 There are at least 2 residents rotating at Westchester every month, and so carpooling is an option.
 Additionally, public transportation is available from Manhattan to Westchester.
 Having said that, we do have call rooms available at Westchester Medical Center, and residents have the option of using them during rotations.

 Do I have to take BLS/ACLS/PALS before I complete medical school?

 No. You will be trained and certified in BLS/ACLS/PALS during your residency orientation.
-In fact, our very own EM residents take the ACLS instructor class and teach it to all of the incoming hospital interns.
 The BLS/ACLS/PALS courses that we offer at Metropolitan Hospital also provide a great opportunity for you to meet all the new incoming resident from all services.

 Please email our coordinator, Waleska Ovalles.